Chinese martial arts: History

-Since the 1950s, the People's Republic of China has organized Chinese martial arts as an exhibition and full-contact sport under the heading of “wushu”.
+Since the 1950s, the People's Republic of China has organized Chinese martial arts as an exhibition and full-contact sport under the heading of "wushu".

 Legendary origins

-According to legend, Chinese martial arts originated during the semi-mythical Xia Dynasty (夏朝) more than 4,000 years ago.
-It is said the Yellow Emperor (Huangdi) (legendary date of ascension 2698 BCE) introduced the earliest fighting systems to China.
-The Yellow Emperor is described as a famous general who, before becoming China's leader, wrote lengthy treatises on medicine, astrology and the martial arts.
-One of his main opponents was Chi You (蚩尤) who was credited as the creator of jiao di, a forerunner to the modern art of Chinese wrestling.
+According to legend, Chinese martial arts originated before the semi-mythical Xia dynasty over 4,000 years ago.
+It is said that the Yellow Emperor (Huangdi), who ascended to power in 2698 BC, introduced the earliest fighting systems to China.
+The Emperor is renowned as a great general who, prior to becoming China's leader, authored extensive treatises on medicine, astrology, and the martial arts.
+One of his primary adversaries was Chi You, credited as the progenitor of jiao di, a precursor to modern Chinese wrestling.

 Early history

-The earliest references to Chinese martial arts are found in the Spring and Autumn Annals (5th century BCE), where a hand-to-hand combat theory, one that integrates notions of "hard" and "soft" techniques, is mentioned.
+The earliest references to Chinese martial arts are found in the Spring and Autumn Annals (5th century BC), where a hand-to-hand combat theory, one that integrates notions of "hard" and "soft" techniques, is mentioned.
 A combat wrestling system called juélì or jiǎolì (角力) is mentioned in the Classic of Rites.
 This combat system included techniques such as strikes, throws, joint manipulation, and pressure point attacks.

-Jiao Di became a sport during the Qin Dynasty (221–207 BCE).
-The Han History Bibliographies record that, by the Former Han (206 BCE – 8 CE), there was a distinction between no-holds-barred weaponless fighting, which it calls shǒubó (手搏), for which training manuals had already been written, and sportive wrestling, then known as juélì (角力).
+Jiao Di became a sport during the Qin dynasty (221–207 BC).
+The Han History Bibliographies record that, by the Former Han (206 BC – 8 AD), there was a distinction between no-holds-barred weaponless fighting, which it calls shǒubó (手搏), for which training manuals had already been written, and sportive wrestling, then known as juélì (角力).

-Wrestling is also documented in the Shǐ Jì, Records of the Grand Historian, written by Sima Qian (ca. 100 BCE).
+Wrestling is also documented in the Shǐ Jì, Records of the Grand Historian, written by Sima Qian (ca. 100 BC).

-In the Tang Dynasty, descriptions of sword dances were immortalized in poems by Li Bai.
-In the Song and Yuan dynasties, xiangpu contests were sponsored by the imperial courts.
+In the Tang dynasty, descriptions of sword dances were immortalized in poems by Li Bai.
+In the Song and Yuan dynasties, xiangpu(相扑) contests were sponsored by the imperial courts.
 The modern concepts of wushu were fully developed by the Ming and Qing dynasties.